-The above use table shows four types of solar development that are distinct types of land uses (two kinds of accessory uses, two principal uses), and a group of districts or overlays that are commonly used in lowa.
+The above use table shows four types of solar development that are distinct types of land uses (two kinds of accessory uses, two principal uses), and a group of districts or overlays that are commonly used in Illinois.

-- Rooftop system are permitted in all districts where buildings are permitted, with recognition that historic districts will have special standards or permits separate from the zoning permits. - Accessory use ground-mount are conditional where potentially in conflict with the primary district or overlay goal. - Community-scale solar principal uses are conditional where land use conflicts or opportunity conflicts are high, permitted where a 10 acre development can be integrated into the landscape, and requiring special consideration in shoreland and floodplain overlay districts. - Large-scale is prohibited in higher density districts and conditional in all other districts.
+• Rooftop system are permitted in all districts where buildings are permitted, with recognition that historic districts will have special standards or permits separate from the zoning permits.

+• Accessory use ground-mounted systems are conditional where potentially in conflict with the principal district or overlay goal.

+• Community-scale solar principal uses are conditional where land use conflicts or opportunity conflicts are high, permitted where a 10 acre development can be integrated into the landscape, and requiring special consideration in shoreland and floodplain overlay districts.

+• Large-scale is prohibited in higher density districts and conditional in all other districts.

-Both community- and large-scale solar is allowed in shoreland and floodplain overlay districts, because the site design standards requiring beneficial habitat ground cover not only ensure a low-impact development but in most cases result in a restoration of ecosystem services from the previous (usually agricultural) use.
+Both community- and large-scale solar is allowed in shoreland and floodplain overlay districts, because the site design standards requiring pollinator-friendly ground cover not only ensure a low-impact development but in most cases result in a restoration of ecosystem services from the previous (usually agricultural) use.
 VI.
-Restrictions on Solar Energy Systems Limited - As of (adoption date for this ordinance) new homeowners' agreements, covenant, common interest community standards, or other contract between multiple property owners within a subdivision of Model Community shall not restrict or limit solar energy systems to a greater extent than Model Community' solar energy standards.
+Restrictions on Solar Energy Systems Limited - Consistent with 765 ILCS 165, no homeowners' agreement, covenant, common interest community, or other contract between multiple property owners within a subdivision of Model Community shall prohibit or restrict homeowners from installing solar energy systems.
+No energy policy statement enacted by a common interest community shall be more restrictive than Model Community's solar energy standards.